NotTolon/Vega.wtf/README.md

 # Vega.wtf
-old autoclicker worked on by RuneGaming and sometimes me he quit tho so src
+rune quit so this is src xd